-The Tanglewood forest in Lincolnville is is a part of the Camden Hills State Park, featuring over 7 miles of beautiful trails.
-The park, encompassing over 940 acres of rolling mixed forest, is a pleasure to visit throughout the seasons and from the springtime blossoms to the fall leaves, there is always plenty to explore.
+The Tanglewood forest in Lincolnville is a part of the Camden Hills State Park, featuring over 7 miles of beautiful trails.
+The park, encompassing over 800 acres of rolling mixed forest, is a pleasure to visit throughout the seasons and from the springtime blossoms to the fall leaves, there is always plenty to explore.

 Planning your visit

 The majority of trails are rustic forest trails, with some roots and rocks to avoid and several trails include steep inclines, which are marked on trail maps.
 Bridges are provided over streams and in areas which regularly accumulate water.
-Please be aware that while we do our best to keep trails clear, none are patrolled or groomed.

 The TREES trail provides a more accessible trail, with a large portion graveled and seating provided at short intervals throughout.
 Passing though the Yankee Woodlot demonstration forest the trail passes a wide variety flora.
 Composting restrooms are available by the trail-head for the TREES trail.